YupItsZac/jQuery.exLink/README.md

 *titleWindow** - The title of the window specified via the newWindow option.
 String value.
 Ex: titleWindow: 'My Window Title'

-######Deprecated Options

-**linkCallback** - Removed in version 2.3.0: Added in version 1.2.7, this enables developers to execute a function each time an external link has been clicked.
-This returns the object clicked, and an indication if a warning dialog was displayed or not.
-This is null by default.
-(Replaced by navigateCallback) Ex: linkCallback: callback

-**fileCallback** - Removed in version 2.3.0: New in version 1.2.7, this enables developers to execute a function each time a document link has been clicked.
-This returns the object clicked, and an indication if a warning dialog was displayed or not.
-This is null by default.
-(Replaced by navigateCallback) Ex: fileCallback: docCallback

 ######Visual Options

 **linkWarningBody** - This is a string containing the message you would like to display to users when they click an external link. linkWarning must be set to true for this to work.
 Al HTML markup is accepted.